-'Velvet is a relatively new trend that’s gaining traction on sofas, and a great way to fast track a bit of luxury into your living room.
+'Velvet decor is a relatively new trend that’s gaining traction on sofas, and a great way to fast track a bit of luxury into your living room.
 For stress-free entertaining, go for modern "smart" or "clever" velvet, which is designed to be stain resistant.'

-3. Play with texture
+12. Play with texture

 ‘Texture is an important aspect of choosing winter textiles.
-Look for the softest wool throws in chunky and rib knits and faux fur cushions,’ says Sam Hood, creative director at Amara.
+Look for the softest wool throws in chunky and rib knits and faux fur cushions,’ says Sam Hood, creative director of Amara.
 ‘Neutral colors are great for developing a warm look that will resonate well in a country home.’

-If you use your fireplace, make sure you don’t position seating too near and risk cooking your guests!
+If you use your fireplace, make sure you don’t position living room seating too near and risk cooking your guests!
 You’ll also need enough space to store fuel – at least 20 inches (50cm) clearance is recommended.

 A centrally located coffee table is ideal for hosting drinks and reading material, but it shouldn’t be an obstacle or make sofa access tricky.
 Aim for about 12-16 inches (30-40cm) clearance all around.

-‘When choosing a coffee table, it’s important to think about how it will be positioned in the room, as well as how it will work with the existing aesthetic,' advises Emma Sims Hilditch, founder and creative director at Sims Hilditch.
-‘We love to push two identical coffee tables together.’
+‘When choosing a coffee table, it’s important to think about how it will be positioned in the room, as well as how it will work with the existing aesthetic,' advises Emma Sims Hilditch, founder and creative director of Sims Hilditch.

-6. Aim for a sophisticated look
+15. Aim for a sophisticated look

 ‘To create a sophisticated look, it’s important to choose things you really like or cherish.
-Avoid anything too gimmicky and don’t try to match everything,’ says Tim Walters, managing director at George Spencer Designs.
+Avoid anything too gimmicky and don’t try to match everything,’ says Tim Walters, managing director of George Spencer Designs.

 ‘The most relaxing homes should be a reflection of who we are, evolving and growing with us over time to create a natural form of layering in design and color,’ adds Tim.

-7. Dress your windows well
+16. Dress your windows well

 Even if your window is small or awkwardly placed, as in this country cottage, a thickly lined curtain can add color and warmth.
 Here, Sanderson has used a single outsized curtain to make the small offset window appear bigger.